 - Get a “Mini DSLR” system – Ikelite has started offering this incredible value system a while ago, and after trying it myself, I believe it’s one of the best UW systems you can get, allowing you to use a DSLR underwater at about half the regular cost.

 - Get a housing for your Smartphone.
 These little smartphone cameras are getter better and better every year and you can get a housing for $300 or so and take some wonderful shots and videos with it.

 I hope this article helps some of your considering to take the next step in UW photography but held back by the price.

-If you have more ideas on how to save money on an UW DSLR system, feel free to share with us in the comments!
+If you have more ideas on how to save money on an Underwater system, feel free to share with us in the comments!